lenskit/lkpy/docs/old/mf.rst

 for explicit feedback data.
 These implementations are parallelized with Numba, and perform best with the MKL from Conda.

-.. autoclass:: BiasedMF
+.. autoclass:: BiasedMFScorer
     :show-inheritance:
     :members:

-.. autoclass:: ImplicitMF
+.. autoclass:: ImplicitMFScorer
     :show-inheritance:
     :members: